 Click any word in a definition or example to find the entry for that word

-The Open Dictionary is Macmillan's crowdsourced dictionary, where you can suggest new words for us to add.
-The Open Dictionary started in 2009, and since then more than 3000 new words have been added.
+The Open Dictionary is Macmillan's crowdsourced dictionary, where you can suggest new words and expressions for us to add.
+The Open Dictionary started in 2009, and since then more than 4000 new words and phrases have been added.
 About half of these new words have been "promoted" to become full entries in the Macmillan Dictionary.

-If there is a word you would like to add, you can find full instructions (including a helpful diagram) and a submission form here.
+If there is a word you would like to add, you can find full instructions and a submission form here.

 We will check to see if there is independent evidence showing your word in use.
 If there is, we will add it to the dictionary, but we won't publish anything which may cause offence.
-Once your word is in the dictionary, your name will appear with it, for example, what we did with the word hypocaust.
+Once your word is in the dictionary, your name will appear with it; for example, here you can see what we did with the word hypocaust.

 Yes!
 You can see the most recently added words in our up-to-date Open Dictionary entries list.
 And you can browse the complete collection of the Open Dictionary words in our chronological Open Dictionary archive.

 "I never know what I'm going to find when I look at most recent submissions to the Open Dictionary.
 What I hope to find is new words or expressions that are entering the English language, or ones that have passed us by for some reason.
 Entries that consist of invented words, personal attacks or words that are already in the dictionary, on the other hand, get rejected.
 The latter generally outnumber the former by about three to one; it would be great to reverse those proportions."

 Are you curious about which words and meanings have made it into the news lately?
 With our latest Open Dictionary quiz you can test your knowledge of trending words.
 If you’re looking for any clues, you might find this infographic with example sentences helpful … don't forget to share your results afterwards!